rededsky/trainningNJU_B117onR/README.md

-## GitHub Pages.
-Leading R beginers to start data manipulation, basic statistics and plotting (in Chinese)
+## Leading R beginers to start data manipulation, basic statistics and plotting (in Chinese)
+## A new GitHub Page.

 You can use the [editor on GitHub](https://github.com/rededsky/trainningNJU_B117onR/edit/master/README.md) to maintain and preview the content for your website in Markdown files.